 top of page

-Writer's picture: Penny Waller Ulmer, R. PsychPenny Waller Ulmer, R. Psych
+Penny Waller Ulmer, R. Psych

 Maria used to call her mother every Sunday.
-Their conversations were full of shared memories—stories about Maria’s childhood, inside jokes, and updates about the grandkids.
+Their conversations were full of shared memories, stories about Maria’s childhood, inside jokes, and updates about the grandkids.
 But lately, those calls feel different.
 Her mother struggles to remember details, loses track of the conversation, and sometimes, doesn’t recognize Maria’s voice at all.

 People tell her, “At least she’s still here.”
 But Maria knows better.
 She is grieving a loss that no one else seems to acknowledge.

 Caring for a loved one with dementia is like living in a house where the furniture keeps rearranging itself.
-Just when you think you’ve found your footing, something shifts—memories fade, personalities change, familiar routines unravel.
+Just when you think you’ve found your footing, something shifts, memories fade, personalities change, familiar routines unravel.

-This isn’t just "caregiver stress"—it’s something deeper.
+This isn’t just "caregiver stress", it’s something deeper.
 Researchers call it dementia grief, and it’s not the same as grieving after someone passes.
-It’s the grief of watching someone disappear in slow motion while still being responsible for their care.
-And if you feel alone in that experience, you’re not—one study found that up to 71% of dementia caregivers experience this kind of grief (Rupp et al., 2023).
+It's the grief of feeling your own joys, passions, friendships, time, energy, and health reduced, if support is unavailable.
+And, it's the grief of watching someone disappear in slow motion while still being responsible for their care.

-But here’s the problem: most people don’t recognize dementia grief for what it is.
-A recent study found that when caregivers seek help, they’re often met with advice about stress management—rather than acknowledgment of their grief (Rupp et al., 2024).
 Why?
 Because dementia grief doesn’t fit into the standard framework of loss.
 There’s no final goodbye, no funeral, no closure.
-It’s ambiguous, relentless, and invisible to the outside world.
+It’s ambiguous, relentless, and often invisible to the outside world.

-That grief doesn’t just weigh on your heart; it affects everything.
 A study from Greece found that caregivers who spend more time with their loved one tend to experience more severe burnout (Argyropoulos et al., 2023).
 The emotional exhaustion builds up, affecting mental health, relationships, and even physical well-being.
 And yet, many caregivers feel like they have to push through it alone.

 What Can You Do?